JRopes/CrystalEnergyPrediction/README.md

 - "Preprocessing" Folder: Consists of code that is used for the import and preprocessing of the density functions.

 "AMD_T2L_GaussianProcess_Predictor.ipynb" is the implementation with the highest accuracy, proposed by this project.

+A paper has been published in the proceedings of DACOMSIN 2021 and can be found [HERE](https://arxiv.org/abs/2108.07233).